SMS reminder ROI: $14 to $22 recovered per $1 spent.

 The reason single-stage misses the upper band of effect: a 24-hour reminder catches forgetting risk but does not catch competing-obligation risk that emerges in the final hours.
 The 2-hour reminder is specifically designed to catch the patient who forgot they had it, the patient whose plans shifted that morning, and the patient who otherwise might let the appointment slip.
 A small number of patients respond to the 2-hour reminder by rescheduling, which is a clean win (the slot can be backfilled with about 4 hours notice).

 The argument against two-stage is reminder fatigue.
-The JMIR 2019 evidence does not support this concern at the 2-message cadence within a 48-hour window.
+The reminder evidence does not support this concern at the 2-message cadence within a 48-hour window.
 Patient survey data (Park et al 2023) shows above 80 percent of patients view the 2-stage cadence as appropriate or helpful.
 Going beyond 2 messages (a 3-stage or 4-stage cadence with messages at 7 days, 48 hours, 2 hours, and morning-of) does start to encounter modest fatigue effects, with diminishing returns past stage 2.